PrusaOwners/s3l3ctor/README.md

 Link the the [Github STLs](https://github.com/PrusaOwners/s3l3ctor) (Please please please don't click unless you know what you are doing)

+I am not affiliated with the below links and likely have not tested them.
+Use at your own risk until there's a real BOM out.

 Printed Parts:

 | STL Name              | Quantity |